-Endeavor selected 27 entrepreneurs leading 18 companies from 12 countries at the 82nd International Selection Panel (ISP) in Buenos Aires held September 5-7, and hosted by Endeavor Argentina.
-Endeavor now supports 1,742 entrepreneurs leading 1,088 companies in 32 growth markets around the world.
+Endeavor selected 32 high-impact entrepreneurs leading 17 companies from 13 markets at the 85th International Selection Panel (ISP) in San Francisco, California, held February 6-8, 2019, welcoming the first company selected from Puerto Rico, where Endeavor launched last year.
+Endeavor now supports 1,825 entrepreneurs leading 1,141 companies in 33 markets around the world.

 Once selected, Endeavor Entrepreneurs gain access to comprehensive customized services, including introductions to local and international business mentors and volunteers from Fortune 500 consulting firms who will help them address key needs.

 Endeavor Entrepreneurs have had a significant track record of impact.
 Endeavor Entrepreneurs have created 1.5 million jobs, generated $15 billion in revenue in 2018, and help build sustainable growth models in their home countries.

 In 2019, ISPs will be held in Cairo (March 13-15), Madrid (April 24-26), Tokyo (July 1-3), Quito (August 5-7), Atlanta (September 23-25), Istanbul (October 21-23), and Riviera Maya (December 11-13).
 For more information on these events, please contact ISP@endeavor.org.